roundrobin/flummox-react-router-webpack-demo/README.md

 # Flummox Demo App

 This demo app uses `Flummox` as a Flux implementation and `React` in conjunction with `react-router`.
+It's goal is to show how to use Flux in modern web apps.

 ## Install dependencies